ryurko/fcscrapR/README.md

 ## Acknowledgements

-Many thanks to the sports analytics community on Twitter for guiding me to various resources to soccer.
+Many thanks to the sports analytics community on Twitter for guiding me to various resources of soccer data.
 Big thanks to [Brendan Kent](https://twitter.com/brendankent) for pointing me to the commentary data.